 A former farm-boy, I only half-heartedly bought into the American Dream, viewing with some bemusement its focus on popular culture, status, appearances, and trivia.
 From high-school days friends and even my own family accused me of reading too much and not paying enough attention to what William James called “the bitch goddess success”.
 In many ways I am a child of the 1960’s, a decade of domestic social upheaval including civil rights, sexual revolution, feminism, and above all, Vietnam war protests.
 I read The New York Review of Books voraciously, discovering there Noam Chomsky and Howard Zinn, among others whose columns struck a chord in one who, in the previous decade, had wondered what the Korean War was all about.

-My father, a genius, was a self-educated scientist with a better grasp of human nature, a subject seldom discussed at home, than I ever achieved.
-I have lived through a wonderful period in mankind’s history for a person in this country who believes that life, rather than a moral testing ground, should be enjoyed ethically and emotionally.
+My father had a lifetime corporate career in which he developed sponge rubber along with other inventions.
+A self-educated scientific genius, he had a better grasp of human nature, a subject seldom discussed at home, than I ever achieved.
+I have lived through a wonderful period in mankind’s history for a person in this country who believes that life, rather than a moral testing ground or a money-maximizing pursuit, can be enjoyed ethically and emotionally.
 I am eighty four years old, still trying to understand political and economic dynamics, and grateful for economic opportunities and personal pleasures afforded me by those who designed their game.

 The game I refer to is the money, or currency, game that thrust modernity containing all its deficiencies upon mankind.
 In exchange for crass materialism, puerile entertainment, ubiquitous indebtedness, horrible wars, pseudo democracy, and aforementioned hoaxes, Americans have been able to exchange early morning to late evening rural survival drudgery to making homes in cities and towns.
 Survival has become linked to a capitalist mantra and the dominance of ever growing culturally irrelevant corporations.
 I am trying to figure out precisely how and why our guardians feel it necessary to lie and delude us so mercilessly.
 Calling them names, such as psychopathic or devilish, does not seem to me to be very constructive.